horohoro-Git/PenguinRestaurant/README.md

 05/19 Added repositioning, improved UI-placement sync, and tray animation on appliance activation 05/20 Polish cooking animations, clean up scripts, and add door opposite first counter 05/21 Furniture layout improves pathfinding efficiency, Guests begin to gather around the generated doorway once the conditions are met
+05/22 Minor bug fixes and changed the background map's ground to a texture